 Author and photographer: Annette Spaan Dutch Travel Journalist Annette Spaan spent months at The Odyssey and is a guest blogger for Katerina’s Kouzina.
 Read all about her experience of Greek Easter at The Odyssey last year.
 Coming from the Netherlands, Christmas has always been the biggest religious event for me.
-Now that I have […]
+Now that I have celebrated […]

 Archive | February, 2015

 The 48 days of Greek Lent begin on Kathara Deftera, or “Clean Monday” which follows the three weeks of carnival, or apokries.
 There’s no other holiday on the Greek calendar with such a special culinary tradition as this first day of Lent, including the bread.
 On “Clean Monday”, Greeks eat lagana: a flat, oval-shaped unleavened […]

 My daughter Dora says that sometimes she feels like she’s in the movie My Big Fat Greek Wedding.
 Born in Greece but raised in the Netherlands, she is at home in both countries.
 What reminds her most about the movie is when I tell her that a word she’s using has a Greek root.
 Traditions […]

 You may have noticed the garlic braids in many pictures of The Odyssey.
 You can see these ropes hanging almost everywhere you look.
 Garlic from Tripoli Every year, during the month of May, you’ll see a Mazda pickup truck loaded with ropes of garlic driving around Poros.
 It’s my garlic man: he comes from Tripoli, […]

 My name is Katerina Sakelliou.
 I come from the beautiful island of Poros, Greece.
 Join me as I write about delicious Greek food and share with you my favorite recipes.
 Read more….